 2014 Update: Courtney is now Assistant Professor of Social Work at Columbia University.

 Christina A. Roberto, PhD

 Christina Roberto is a clinical psychologist and epidemiologist whose research examines public health policies aimed at reducing obesity.
 She received a joint-PhD from Yale University where she conducted research on menu labeling, front-of-package food labeling and child-targeted food marketing.
 In her work she seeks to identify key, unanswered food policy questions and conduct research that can provide policymakers with science-based guidance.
 The goal of this work is to identify and test creative ways of changing the food environment to promote healthier food choices.
-As a RWJF Health & Society Scholar, Christina plans to expand her work on food labeling and marketing and to study behavioral economic strategies to encourage nutritious food choices.
+As a RWJF Health & Society Scholar, Christina expanded her work on food labeling and marketing and studied behavioral economic strategies to encourage nutritious food choices.

 2011 – 2013 Cohort